 - 2. In a 3-quart, heavy-bottomed saucepan over low heat, warm the maple syrup, half-and-half, sugar, corn syrup, and salt, stirring constantly with a long-handled wooden spoon or heatproof spatula, until the sugar is dissolved, about 5 minutes.
 Bring the mixture to a boil over medium heat, then brush down the sides of the pan with a pastry brush dipped in warm water to prevent the sugar from crystallizing.
 Place a candy or deep-fry thermometer in the pan and simmer the mixture, without stirring, until it registers 238°F (114°C) on the thermometer, about 15 minutes.

 - 3. Remove the pan from the heat and place the thermometer in warm water to cool.
-Sprinkle a marble board or the back of a baking sheet with cold water and immediately pour the hot mixture onto it.
+Sprinkle a marble board or the back of a full-size baking sheet [See Leora’s comment below.–ed.] with cold water and immediately pour the hot mixture onto it.
 Do not scrape out the bottom of the pan.
 Dot the surface of the mixture with the remaining 3 tablespoons butter.
 Let the mixture cool on the marble until it registers 110°F (43°C) on the thermometer, about 5 minutes if using marble, about 15 minutes if using a baking sheet.

 - 4. If using a stand mixer, with a 5-inch-wide flexible-blade scraper, transfer the fudge mixture to the bowl of the mixer, add the vanilla, and, with the paddle attachment, beat the mixture until it thickens and loses its shine, 5 to 10 minutes.
 Add the chopped pecans and mix until incorporated, about 30 seconds.